f18-os/json-rpc-sithlord33/graph/README.md

   * a client that demonstrates the effect of `increment()` being remotely executed on the graph from localDemo.py.
   * a file named `request.json` containing a the manually genrated contents of jsonrpc request to `increment()` equivalent to the one produced by your client.
 You should use nc to confirm that it's correct.

+*`localDemo.py`: contains the functions to transform a python object to a JSON *object and viceversa.

+*`node.py`: contains the basic structure of a tree node.

+*`jserver.py`: listens on a certain port and recieves a tree encoded as a JSON object.
+Decodes it and increments 1 to every node, then re encodes it to a JSON object and sends it back.

+*`jclient.py`: builds a small tree and encodes it as a JSON object, connects to a server on a certain port and sends the JSON object.